-A big part of what makes a WONDERFEAST on-site art history seminar special is that the learning happens on multiple levels.
-In addition to steeping ourselves in the history, culture, and art of Naples and the surrounding region of Campania for The City and Campani2023, we’ll also engage with texts – general audience and scholarly – to enhance our exploration of this fascinating period.
+A big part of what makes WONDERFEAST travel special is that the learning happens on multiple levels.
+In addition to steeping ourselves in the history, culture, cuisine, and art of Naples and the surrounding region of Campania for The City and Campania 2023, we’ll also engage with texts – general audience and scholarly – to enhance our exploration of this fascinating period.

 La Bella Figura, Beppe Severgnini.
 A great place to start for a deliciously tongue-in-cheek exploration of the Italian mind and Italian customs.
 Deconstructing the myth of la dolce vita, Severgnini instead insists on showing us Italia – warts and all.
 Fantastically fun, it helps to better understand the only nation ‘capable of producing both Botticelli and Berlusconi.’